testdouble/test_data/README.md

 fixtures](https://guides.rubyonrails.org/testing.html#the-low-down-on-fixtures).
-While `test_data` is designed to be an alternative to both of these approaches to managing your test data, it wouldn't be practical to ask a team to rewrite their existing tests before migrating to a different tool.
-That's why the `test_data` gem goes to great lengths to play nicely with both of them, while still ensuring each test is wrapped in an isolated and fast always-rolled-back transaction.
+While `test_data` is designed to be an alternative to both of these approaches to managing your test data, it wouldn't be practical to ask a team to rewrite all their existing tests in order to migrate to a different tool.
+That's why the `test_data` gem goes to great lengths to play nicely with your existing tests, while ensuring each test is wrapped in an isolated and fast always-rolled-back transaction—regardless if the test depends on `test_data`, factories, fixtures, all three, or none-of-the-above.

+This section will hopefully make it a little easier to incorporate new `test_data` tests into a codebase that's already using `factory_bot` and Rails fixtures, whether you choose to incrementally rewrite the older tests to conform to your `test_data` or not.

 ### Using `test_data` with `factory_bot`